Non Sequitur by Wiley Miller for August 25, 2022

 63. Missing large

-Victor the Crab over 1 year ago
+Victor the Crab about 2 years ago

 You talkin’ about the hamster living inside your skull, Bob?